giantswarm/fmt/kubernetes/annotations_and_labels.md

 - `release.giantswarm.io/version` - value should be the used Giant Swarm release version, e.g. `2.3.0`.
 Should be applied to all Kubernetes nodes, regardless of their role.
-- `NAME.operator.giantswarm.io/version` - value should be the used operator
+- `OPERATOR.giantswarm.io/version` - value should be the used operator
-  version bundle version, e.g. `1.0.0`. `NAME` might be `kvm` for the `kvm-operator`.
+  version bundle version, e.g. `1.0.0`. `OPERATOR` might be `kvm-operator`.
   Should be applied to all Kubernetes nodes, regardless of their role.
 - `giantswarm.io/provider` - value should be the installation's provider, e.g.
   `kvm`, `aws`, or `azure`.
 Should be applied to all Kubernetes nodes, regardless of their role.